 The time has never been better for businesses to invest in solar.
-With this year being the only year of the 26% federal investment tax credit, and with panels and technologies being more efficient and affordable than ever, more and more companies are making the switch to this clean, renewable, non-grid energy.
+With the 26% federal investment tax credit extended and with panels and technologies being more efficient and affordable than ever, more and more companies are making the switch to this clean, renewable, non-grid energy.
 When it can add to your bottom line, improve your company's reputation, and help the planet all at the same time, it's surely a no-brainer.

 But as with many new and transformational technologies, there's a lot of misinformation out there that can easily cloud the facts.
 Some of the most common questions we hear from business owners revolve around the commercial solar panels themselves.
 After all, the panels are what people picture when they think of solar, and they're also most exposed to the elements when in service.
 And let's face it, here in the southwest desert, those can be some pretty harsh elements indeed.
 It's natural, therefore, to have some concerns about what makes this technology tick and how durable it actually is.
 So, let's pull back the curtain a bit and help you make an informed solar decision for your business.